stevedgraham/xcp-ng/README.md

 # xcp-ng
-Helpful info for installing and managing XCP-ng and Xen Orchestra.
+Helpful info for installing and managing XCP-ng, XO-Lite, and Xen Orchestra.

+This document is a work in progress.
+Just look at it! :persevere:
+Use with caution!

 ### download xcp-ng
 you can download the latest stable release here: